Top M&A KPIs: The key early-stage M&A deal evaluation metrics you should be tracking

 Down arrow

-Mergers and acquisitions (M&A) deals begin with an enormous amount of due diligence.
-Business leaders know that merging systems, cultures, and processes is never easy—in fact, statistics say that 70-90% of M&A deals fail—but you can improve your chance of success by measuring the right key performance indicators (KPIs) during the research process.
+Mergers and acquisitions (M&A) deals involve an enormous amount of due diligence.
+Business leaders know that merging systems, cultures, and processes is never easy.
+In fact, it’s been shown that anywhere from 70-90% of M&A deals fail

 KPIs are metrics that measure a company's success versus a known set of targets, objectives, or industry competitors.
 Building a scorecard with the right KPIs gives you a clear picture of a company’s overall health and financial standing.